 I was diagnosed with Borderline Personality Disorder at the age of 27 following a suicide attempt in Toronto.

 I did not learn about the diagnosis until I was about 30 and I was sitting in my doctor’s office and started looking through my chart.
-There was it, three little words that would change my life forever.
+There it was, three little words that would change my life forever.

 After another very serious suicide attempt, I was finally able to get treatment in a psychiatric hospital in the United States where I entered as a voluntary patient.
 There I met my nemesis, my therapist who completely turned my life upside down and ultimately changed it forever.
 I spent a year there receiving in-patient treatment which I railed against, fought against and raged against for months despite having signed in on my own.

-That was back in the bad old days when the disorder was not well understood even by psychiatrists.
-I've had years of Dialectical Behavioural Therapy and I know the ropes of what is involved with learning new coping mechanisms and anxiety busting techniques.
+That was back in the bad old days when the disorder was not well understood, even by psychiatrists.
+I’ve had years of Dialectical Behavioral Therapy and I know the ropes of what is involved with learning new coping mechanisms and anxiety-busting techniques.
 I can teach you these and your life will dramatically improve.

 I am not a psychiatrist or psychologist, a trained counselor or even a certified life coach.
 So, why am I qualified to be a BPD life coach?
-Because I have lived with my diagnosis for more than 35 years and have learned to co-exist with it, overcome it and thrive with it.
+Because after more than 35 years of living with it, I have lived experience and my recovery has taught me how to co-exist with it, overcome it and thrive with it.

 Change is never easy.
 How much you can change and how quickly you can achieve that will depend on how willing you are to take an enormous risk and learn new skills and coping techniques.